 The SBSE literature inspired us try simulated annealing to search the what-ifs associated with Equation 1.
 This lead to the STAR system [12,28].
-NOVA was a generalization of STAR that included simulated annealing, and other search engines [26,31].
+NOVA was a generalization of STAR that included simulated annealling, and other search engines [26,31].

-STAR/NOVA handled model variance by finding conclusions that were stable across the space of possible tunings.
-This analysis assumed that, for a mature effort estimation model, the range of possible tunings was known (this is the case for models like COCOMO).
+STAR/NOVA handled model variance by finding conclusions that were stable across the space of possible predictions.
+This was accomplished under the assumption that, for a mature effort estimation model, the range of possible tunings was known (this is the case for models like COCOMO).
 For such models, it is possible for the AI search engines to find conclusions that hold across the space of all tunings.
+STAR and NOVA were implemented in C++ and LISP respectively.